Instarem Amaze Card Review: Till the fat lady sings

 • Debit or Credit Card

-Do note that you cannot combine the two sources in a single transaction.
+Do note that you cannot combine two sources in a single transaction.
 For example, if your payment source is the Amaze Wallet, and the balance is insufficient to cover the cost of a given transaction, the transaction will be declined.
+You cannot pay for part of your transaction with Amaze Wallet funds, and the rest with your debit or credit card.

 Amaze Wallet

-The Amaze Wallet is conceptually very similar to Revolut or YouTrip, allowing you to lock in a favourable rate today for spending in the future.
+The Amaze Wallet is conceptually very similar to Revolut or YouTrip, allowing you to buy currencies whenever you believe the rate is favourable, and lock them in for spending in the future.

 The following currencies are currently supported: